MSc Sustainable Urban Planning and Design

-The master’s programme in Sustainable Urban Planning and Design focuses on the interrelationship between the built environment and social, economic and institutional forces.
-The programme provides professionals with a profound and broad understanding of the multiple factors in sustainable urban development.
-Students are trained to alter planning and design practices to respond to the environmental conditions and societal needs of the future.
+The master’s programme in Sustainable Urban Planning and Design focuses on the correlation between the built environment and social, economic and institutional forces.
+Students gain a profound and broad understanding of the multiple factors in sustainable urban development.
+Project work provides students with strong practical skills.
+Graduates have the expertise to adapt planning and design practices to the environmental conditions and societal needs of the future.

 Sustainable Urban Planning and Design at KTH